smattingly/database-tutorial/part1.md

 Use the `tee <filename>;` and `notee;` commands to capture your solutions to the following exercises.
 Use the filename `exercise2-1.txt` for the first exercise, and so on.

 1. All of the students are "moving up" in academic rank.
-You will need to use multiple `UPDATE` statements, and plan them carefully.
-Update the data so that:
+You will need to use multiple `UPDATE` statements, and *plan them carefully*.
+When you are finished:
-   - current freshmen become sophomores,
+   - the current freshmen should be sophomores,
-   - current sophomores become juniors,
+   - the current sophomores should be juniors,
-   - current juniors become seniors, and
+   - the current juniors should be seniors, and
-   - current seniors remain unchanged.
+   - the current seniors should remain unchanged.
 2. Using `UPDATE`s, clean up the majors information in the `visit` table.
 Try to make the values standard or consistent.
 Be sure that no information is lost.
 3. Using `UPDATE`s, clean up the sports information in the `visit` table.
 Try to make the values standard or consistent.
 Be sure that no information is lost.
 (Note: some sports names contain an apostrophe character that is identical to the single quotes enclosing text values.
 When you use these values in a statement, either escape the apostrophe with a backslash: `'Men\'s golf'`, or use double quotes to enclose the text value: `"Men's golf"`.)